manufacturist/anonymous-poll/README.md

 ### Personal notes

-Subjected to random updates over time :shrug: :
+Subjected to random updates over time:

 * DRY can be extended to frontend as well now, since there's no need to write any TS/JS definitions for types, objects or API calls *(2022.07.02)*